dymmond/edgy/docs/models.md

 The way of declaring an abstract model in **Edgy** is by passing `True` to the `abstract` attribute in the [meta](#the-meta-class) class.

+### Explicitly disable registry registration

+Sometimes you want to add a model manually to the registry and not to retrieve a registry by the parents.
+This can be archived by setting Meta registry to False.

 #### In a nutshell

 In this document we already mentioned abstract models and how to use them but let us use some more